 Student Medication

 School personnel authorized to give medications must be trained in accordance with KRS 158.838, KRS 156.502 and 702 KAR 1:160.
-Guidelines for diabetes medication administration under 702 KAR 1:160 no longer apply to training of non-licensed school personnel.

 Medicine Provided by the School

 Antiseptic and appropriate other non-prescription medications shall be maintained in the clinic for use with students.
 With a standing order from a licensed health care practitioner and within local health department guidelines, the nurse or designee who has completed training required by law may administer these medications to students.